-Lift to all floors.
+Lift available for access to all floors.

 The lighting on the staircases has been improved to help those pupils with visual challenges.
 All lighting across the academy have been enhanced with dimmable features in some classrooms.

 All stairwells have safety handrails.